The Friends are a non-profit 501(c)(3) organization of volunteers who work to support the library by:

 - Raising funds to support library programs and projects;

 - Encouraging and stimulating increased use of the library and its resources;

-- Through the sale of books, DVDs, and CDs donated to the library at periodic large book sales as well as ongoing smaller-size sales at the Mercer Library and our online bookstore;
+- Through the sale of donated books, DVDs, and CDs at periodic large book sales as well as ongoing smaller-sized sales at the Mercer Library;

 - Through membership dues.

 - We support a wide variety of programs and functions that appeal to all segments of the community;

 - We have purchased original artworks, such as Salt Hands (see the above photo) by Mercer Island children's book writer Ted Rand;

 - We have purchased equipment and furnishings for the Mercer Island Library, such as a lectern, puppets, an LCD projector, a digital camera, and a sofa, table, and chairs; and